OpenSource - HTB Writeup

 # Nmap done at Mon May 6 17:35:05 2024 -- 1 IP address (1 host up) scanned in 125.59 seconds

-From this, we can see that it’s a Ubuntu Bionic 18.04 host based off of the SSH version, running a flask site (Wekzeug/2.1.2 Python/3.10.3
+From this, we can see that it’s a Ubuntu Bionic 18.04 host based off of the SSH version, running a flask site (Wekzeug/2.1.2 Python/3.10.3) on port 80.

-, where you can upload files file storage.
-When uploading a file, it will simply upload it to the /upload
+Moving on to the website on port 80….
+It’s a basic site for upcloud, where you ca upload files for storage.
+The only other endpoint is /upcloud, where you can upload files file storage.
+When uploading a file, it will simply upload it to the /upload folder.

 You are also able to download the site’s source code… So I went ahead and downloaded that and unzipped it.
-While it was downloading, we finally got a result from running gobuster
+While it was downloading, we finally got a result from running gobuster:

 gobuster dir -u http://$IP/ -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt